-British Values School and Physical Education can provide Possible Evidence British Values School and Physical Education can provide Possible Evidence Democracy The Rule of Law A code of conduct for the school that permeates all subjects, including PE.
-Pupils are taught about the need for different roles and different responsibilities, including team work and decision making.
-A pupil voice for PE & School Sport (e.g. re curricular activities, kit).
-Pupils are taught about age appropriate rules, Pupils know how to behave in PE in a way that is acceptable socially.
+British Values School and Physical Education can provide Possible Evidence Democracy A code of conduct for the school that permeates all subject including PE.
+Pupils are taught abothe need for different roles and different responsibilities, including team work and decision making A pupil voice for PE is School Sport (e.g. re curriculum, extracurricular activities, k behave in PE in a way that is acceptable socially.
 Pupils understand and accept the roles of captain, vice captain, team players, coaches and volunteers.
 Pupils can work individually and in teams and make informed choices.
-Pupils can work in all lessons The extra-curricular programme is inclusive and activities are well attended.
+The Rule of Law Pupils are taught aboage appropriate rules fairness and respect, through a variety of Factivities.
+Pupils learn to work individually and in groups.
+An established ethos PE with regard to how to win and lose fairly and understand good sportspersonship.
+Competition against oneself is encourage in addition to competition against others.
 Pupils can play within the rules in any activity.
+Pupils can understand the need for rules, adhere to them and can develop rules for activities that they create.
+Pupils adhere to and understand the rules of safety.
+All pupils can solve problems on their own or with others.

-Individual Liberty PE recognises individual differences.
+British Values School and Physical Education can provide Possible Evidence Individual Liberty PE recognises individual differences.
 There is an ethos where the views of individual pupils are listened to and respected within an acceptable framework.
 Pupils are taught safely and about safety.
 There is a buddy and mentoring system in PE.
 Pupils respect individual differences and are confident to express their opinions and respect others' views.
-Pupils are able to mak judgements about their own and others' performances.
-Pupils feel safe in curricular and extra- curricular activities and during off site visits.
-Pupils use the buddy and mentoring system to build confidence an this is apparent in how they work together. fairness and respect, through a variety of PE activities.
-Pupils learn to work individually and in groups.
-An established ethos in PE with regard to how to win and lose fairly and understand good sportspersonship.
-Competition against oneself is encouraged in addition to competition against others.
-Pupils can understand the need for rules, adhere to them and can develop rules for activities that they create.
-Pupils adhere to and understand the rules of safety.
-All pupils can solve problems on their own or with others.
-Pupils demonstrate good social skills.
-Pupils know and adhere to the rules and social etiquettes related to any type of competition.
+Pupils are able to make judgements about their own and others' performances.
+Pupils feel safe in curricular and extracurricular activities and during off site visits.
+Pupils use the buddy and mentoring system to build confidence and this is apparent in how they work together.
 Mutual Respect and Tolerance Pupils are taught about historical, cultural and religious differences, through a variety of PE activities.
 The culture in PE respects cultural differences.
 Pupils are taught about the environment and different activity contexts.
 There are appropriate rewards and sanctions in PE for inappropriate behaviour.
 The school engages in competition and encourages competition within and across the community.
-Pupils will know, understand and be at to articulate different styles of dance and tf historical aspects of various activities.
+Pupils will know, understand and be able to articulate different styles of dance and the historical aspects of various activities.
 Pupils avoid stereotyping groups.
 Pupils can articulate their own beliefs.
-Pupils respect PE equipment and schood buildings/facilities.
-Pupils respect the countryside and venu during off site visits.
-Pupils know the value of the school and PE, contribute to their development, and accept rewards and sanctions.
-All pupils can access competition within am outside of the school and demonstrate appropriate behaviou and regard for rules a regulations.
+Pupils respect PE equipment and school buildings/facilities.
+Pupils respect the countryside and venues during off site visits.
+Pupils know the values of the school and PE, contribute to their development, and accept rewards and sanctions.
+All pupils can access competition within and outside of the school and demonstrate appropriate behaviour and regard for rules and regulations.